danaikorre/dsmanufacturing.github.io/how_to_apply.md

 Guidelines follow on how to fill in the University's application form.

 ### Starting data
-Please select start date *1 June* to open the application form.
+Please select start date *1 May* to open the application form.
 Applications will be processed on a rolling basis.
-We recommend applying as early as poosible and _at least a week in advance of the course start_ (**15 June**).
+We recommend applying as early as poosible and _at least two weeks in advance of the course start_ (**5 May**).

 ### Sections 1&ndash;3
 cover basic personal details &ndash; the form will indicate fields that are required.

 ### Section 4&ndash; Programme